|Courtesy of www.dalipaintings.com|

 Following the atomic explosion over Hiroshima in 1945, Dali painted a number of fragmented heads and figures.
-Some of the shapes that form the head in this painting are solid and phallic
+Some of the shapes that form the head in this painting are solid and phallic-shaped

-shaped - inspired by rhinoceros horns.
+- inspired by rhinoceros horns.
 The upper area of the painting, with the halo and brown clouds, resembles photographs of atomic explosions.
 The female face, with its tender expression

 and thin halo, is recognizable as the face of a Madonna by Raphael.
 Dali was a great admirer of renaissance Old Masters - Leonardo da Vinci and

 Raphael - to be specific.
 The skull section in this work is based upon the inside of the dome of the Pantheon building in Rome.